Owen-haha/FINRISK2002_microbiomeGWAS_codes/README.md

 **5. Cox-regression**

 The full summary results of GWAS have been submitted to GWAS catalog (https://www.ebi.ac.uk/gwas/).
-Access number: XXXX.
+Access number: GCP000228.

-*If you have any questions, pleae feel free to write to youwen.qin@baker.edu.au.*
+##*If you have any questions, pleae feel free to write to youwen.qin@baker.edu.au :australia:*